Updated January 20, 2020.

 Life insurance isn’t just about the purchasing process; it’s about how a company handles client policies in the long term.
 If clients complain about customer care, misinformation, difficulty filing claims, or insurance companies failing to pay claims, that’s a signal that a company isn’t trustworthy.

-If there is an overwhelming number of bad reviews and a very low customer rating, look for another company or agency to work with.
+If there is an overwhelming number of bad reviews and a very low customer rating, you know that the insurance company or agency do not offer good customer satisfaction.
+Look for another company or agency to work with.

 As useful as reviews are, there are some pitfalls to understand.
 Some review sites suppress bad reviews.
 Others may only publish bad reviews to get a company to work with them.
 Companies will occasionally pay for people to leave reviews, and sometimes they’ll also pay people to leave fake reviews.